3DArticCyclists: Generating Synthetic Articulated 8D Pose-Controllable Cyclist Data for Computer Vision Applications: Introduction

-\textbf{Our contributions:} To address the 3D cyclist data scarcity problem, and to enable research on complex dynamic human-object interactions, in this paper we propose a method to generate simulated 3D dynamic cyclist objects and interactions.
-The following are our contributions: \textbf{1)} We propose a methodology for creating a new part-based multi-view articulated synthetic 3D bicycle dataset that we call \emph{3DArticBikes}, which can be used to train NeRF and 3D Gaussian Splatting (3DGS)-based 3D reconstruction methods. \textbf{2)} We propose a 3DGS-based parametric bicycle composition model to assemble pose-controllable (8-DoF) 3D bicycles (without a rider). \textbf{3)} We generate complete synthetic animatable dynamic 3D cyclists (rider pedaling a bicycle) by re-posing a selectable 3D person following the dynamics of a cyclist video, while automatically placing the rider onto one of our new articulated bicycles using a proposed 3D Keypoint optimization-based Inverse Kinematics pose refinement.
-We present both, qualitative and quantitative results where we compare our generated cyclists against those from a recent stable-diffusion method.
+\textbf{Our contributions:} To address the 3D cyclist data scarcity problem, in this paper we propose a method to generate simulated 3D dynamic cyclist objects and interactions: \textbf{1)} We propose a methodology for creating a new part-based multi-view articulated synthetic 3D bicycle dataset that we call \emph{3DArticBikes}, which can be used to train 3D Gaussian Splatting (3DGS)-based 3D reconstruction methods. \textbf{2)} We propose a 3DGS-based parametric bicycle composition model to assemble pose-controllable (8-DoF) 3D bicycles (without a rider). \textbf{3)} We generate complete synthetic animatable dynamic 3D cyclists (rider pedaling a bicycle) by re-posing a selectable 3D person following the dynamics of a cyclist video, while automatically placing the rider onto one of our new articulated bicycles using a proposed 3D Keypoint optimization-based Inverse Kinematics pose refinement.
+We present both, qualitative and quantitative results where we compare our generated cyclists against those from a recent stable diffusion-based method.